Photo: Marion Brenner

-• Calendulas.
-These cheery, daisylike annuals are easy to grow from seed, and they bloom from spring until July or August in hot-summer areas and all summer in cooler locales.
+Calendulas are cheery, daisylike annuals that are easy to grow from seed.
+They bloom from spring until July or August in hot-summer areas and all summer in cooler locales.
 Edible petals add color to salads and soups.
 Sow seeds now for June flowers or purchase seedlings for instant color.
 Plant in a sunny spot and give moderate water.
 Choose old-fashioned forms, from orange-yellow 'Classic', pumpkin 'Orange Zinger', Pacific Beauty (a pale yellow to orange mix), and 'Pink Surprise' (mixed colors), to double flowers like 'Apricots and Oranges', crested double flowers like Kablouna Mix (apricot, gold, lemon, and orange), or quilled flowers such as orange 'Porcupine'.
 Seeds are available from Thompson & Morgan (800/274-7333) or Seeds of Change (888/762-7333).

 To control insect pests in your vegetable garden, lure in their natural enemies ― ladybugs, lacewings, hoverflies, and parasitic wasps ― by planting the nectar plants they love.
 These include aster, chamomile, coreopsis, cosmos, feverfew, marigold, scabiosa, and yarrow.